-For an RDMA Write operation used to realize a SCSI Read data transfer, the Data Source STag at the target is not declared to the should invalidate the mapping.
+For an RDMA Write operation used to realize a SCSI Read data transfer, the Data Source STag at the target is not declared to the initiator and is not exposed on the wire.
+Invalidation of the STag is thus not specified.